snipcola/Roblox-AI/README.md

 ## Roblox-AI

 Automates your Roblox character, enabling communication with others and custom functions.<br/>
-**Note:** This project was created with [Create-Roblox-TS-Script](https://git.snipcola.com/snipcola/Create-Roblox-TS-Script) - refer to there for compilation.
+**Note:** This project was created with [Create-Roblox-TS-Script](https://git.snipcola.com/snipcola/Create-Roblox-TS-Script) - refer there for compilation.

 ## Script